-So what am I doing telling people God never convicts us of our sin?
+So why am I telling people God never convicts us of our sin?
 What am I?
-Some kind of two-faced hypocrite?
+Some kind of hypocrite?

 As I have explained elsewhere, there is a huge difference between conviction and correction.
-The word “convict” found in our English Bibles implies the declaration of guilt and God never does that to the guiltless.
-Don’t you see?
-You have been justified through faith in Christ and now have peace with God (Rom 5:1).
+The word “convict” found in our English Bibles implies the declaration of guilt, which is something God never does to the guiltless.
+You have been justified through faith in Christ and have peace with God (Rom 5:1).
 Justification means just-as-if-I-had-never-done-it.
 Even if you have just done it.
-Just now.

 You are one with the Lord and as he is, so are you in this world (1 Jn 4:17).
 In Christ, you are as righteous and holy as he is.

-But from time to time we all make regrettable choices and when we do the Holy Spirit will seek to bring about a life-giving course correction.
+But from time to time we make regrettable choices.
+When we do the Holy Spirit will seek to bring about a life-giving course correction.
 He doesn’t do that by applying the rod of correction or scourging us with sickness.
-Instead he seeks to steer us away from danger and back towards the way of life.
-Let me give you some examples showing how he does that:
+Instead he steers us away from danger and back towards the way of life.
+Let me give you two examples:

 Example 1: Ugly parenting

-As a father of three small children I am regularly stretched beyond my coping abilities.
-I get tired and frustrated and when I do I become a grizzly bear – I grizzle and growl.
+As a father of three small children (Update: make that four children!)
+I am regularly stretched beyond my coping abilities.
+I get tired and frustrated and when I do I become a grizzly bear.
 I frighten my children and say things I regret.
 If you are a parent, you’ll know what I’m talking about.

 How does God respond when I act this way?

 For some grace might manifest as a mental picture of themselves parenting really well.
 Others might be reminded of a scripture that imparts life into a stressful moment.
-But for me, the most common experience is I find myself abounding in supernatural love.
+For me, the most common experience is I find myself abounding in supernatural love.

-It’s hard to explain but in an instant everything changes.
+It’s hard to explain but everything changes.
 Suddenly their noise and energy no longer bothers me.
 It’s like my shoulders get widened.
 Instead of being flattened and overwhelmed I find myself wanting to stoke the fires of their youthful exuberance just to see what happens next.
-Do you understand?
-It’s a completely different me.
-It is literally Christ revealing his kid-loving character through me and it’s awesome!
-I am transformed from grizzly papa into the best dad in the world!
+Do you see?
+By the grace of God I become a better me.
+As I allow Christ to reveal his kid-loving character through me I am transformed from grizzly papa into the best dad in the world!

 Example 2: Self-pity

-Several years ago I was so overwhelmed by a problem that I sat down in a funk and began to indulge in self-pity.
+Several years ago I was so overwhelmed by a problem that I began to indulge in self-pity.
 Self-pity is huge sin.
 It’s far more serious than some of the sins we warn teenagers about.
 Self-pity is the sin of unbelief in the goodness of God.
 It is saying, “God, I don’t believe you can handle this situation.”
-Never give into self-pity because it will sink your boat faster than the Titanic.
+Never give into self-pity because it will sink you faster than the Titanic.

 But on that dark day I gave into it.
 I began to feel sorry for my pathetic self.
 What did Jesus do in response to my sin?
-Did he stand before me like Nathan pointing the accusing finger?
-Did he warn me like Elijah of the imminent fire of heaven?
+Did he stand before me like Nathan the Prophet pointing the finger?
+Did he warn me like Elijah of fire of heaven?
 Of course not!
-Jesus is not like that at all.
+Jesus is nothing like that.

 I remember it clear as day.
-I was sitting there in my little funk with my head in my hands and suddenly, in my mind, I could see Jesus sitting on the chair beside me in the exact same posture as me.
-Like me he had his head in his hands and he looked worried.
+I was sitting there in my little funk with my head in my hands and suddenly, in my mind, I could see Jesus on the chair beside me.
+He was sitting in the exact same posture as me.
+He had his head in his hands and he looked worried.
 As long as I live I’ll never forget what he said:

 “You’re right Paul, this is a big problem.
 I don’t know what I’m going to do about it.”